-- 1. Initial attempts to resolve the matter should be made in writing to the faculty/staff person, who shall have five (5) school days to respond to the student in writing. - 2.
-If the student is dissatisfied with the response, he/she may request a review in writing by the appropriate department chair/supervisor.
+- Initial attempts to resolve the matter should be made in writing to the faculty/staff person, who shall have five (5) school days to respond to the student in writing. - If the student is dissatisfied with the response, the student may request a review in writing by the appropriate department chair/supervisor.
 The chair/supervisor must meet with the student and the faculty/staff person involved within five (5) school days after the student has requested the review and issue a written resolution to both parties within five (5) school days of the meeting. - 3.
-If either party should be dissatisfied with the response, a written grievance may be filed with the Vice President for Academic Affairs within five (5) school days.
-The VP will convene a meeting involving the faculty/staff person, and the student and issue a final resolution with five (5) school days of the meeting. - 4.
-This appeal process can be initiated anytime during the semester.
+If either party should be dissatisfied with the response, a written grievance may be filed with the provost/VPAA within five (5) school days.
+The provost/VPAA will convene a meeting involving the faculty/staff person, and the student and issue a final resolution within five (5) school days of the meeting.
+4. This appeal process can be initiated anytime during the semester.
 It does not replace the final grade appeal, which can only be initiated after final grades for the term have been posted.

-Attendance Policy Addressing Absences due to University Sanctioned Activities including Athletics both in and out of the classroom-by sharing the responsibility for communicating about and minimizing class absences due to activities that are under the supervision of university faculty or staff.
+Attendance Policy Addressing Absences due to University Sanctioned Activities including Athletics

+The Saint Martin's University faculty, staff and administration agree that they will work together to optimize student learning-both in and out of the classroom-by sharing the responsibility for communicating about and minimizing class absences due to activities that are under the supervision of university faculty or staff.
 Students will not be routinely penalized in course progress or evaluation for absences due to university sanctioned activities as long as all parties follow the procedures outlined below.
 This policy aims to help students, in collaboration with faculty and staff, navigate conflicts between class attendance and participation in university sanctioned activities.